nioinnovation/service_tests/README.md

 ## Getting started with the framework

-Close this repo into your n.io project directory as a submodule and create a **tests** directory for you service unit tests.
+Clone this repo into your n.io project directory as a submodule and create a **tests** directory for you service unit tests.
 Example project file structure:

 ```
 - nio.env